Model Selection for Treatment Choice: Penalized Welfare Maximization: An Application using Monotone Allocations

-It is worth emphasizing that we do \emph{not} require the first best to be contained in $\mathcal{G}$, nor do we require that $W^*_{\mathcal{G}}$ even be attained.
-With this regularity condition imposed, we are able to derive the following uniform bound on the approximation bias $W^*_\mathcal{G} - W^*_{\mathcal{G}_k}$: \begin{proposition} Under Assumption \ref{ass:monreg}, the approximation bias of the approximating sequence $\{\mathcal{G}_k\}_{k=1}^\infty$ from Example \ref{ex:aseq3} satisfies
+In words, Assumption \ref{ass:monreg} requires that the conditional distribution of $X_1$ given $X_2$ is continuous with a uniformly bounded density.
+With this regularity condition imposed, we are able to derive the following uniform bound on the approximation bias $W^*_\mathcal{G} - W^*_{\mathcal{G}_k}$: